cisco/mindmeld/docs/source/quickstart.rst

   By convention, entity names should always be nouns which describe the entity type.

-The design of the domain, intent, entity and role hierarchy for this example application is now complete.
-We can now begin implementing this application using MindMeld Workbench.
+The design of the domain, intent, entity and role hierarchy for this example application is now complete, and we can begin implementing this application using MindMeld Workbench.
 Every Workbench application begins with a root folder.
 The root folder contains all of the training data files, configuration files and custom code required in each Workbench application.
 For our simple example, lets first define a root directory called 'my_app'.
 To define the domain and intent hierarchy for your application, create a subfolder called 'domains'.
 Inside the 'domains' folder, create a subfolder for the name of each different domain in your application.
 Then, inside each domain folder, create another subfolder with the name of each individual intent in that domain.
 These folders are used to organize the training data for your machine learning models to understand natural language.

 Similarly, inside the root folder, create another subdirectory called 'entities'.
 Inside the entities folder, create a subdirectory for the name of every different entity type required in your application.
-These folders are used to organize the data files used by the entity recognizer, role classifier and entity resolver models.
-Refer to the User Guide for more details about the organization and structure of the application root directory.
-The User Guide also describes application 'blueprints' which provide pre-configured application directory structures for common conversational application use cases.
+These folders organize the data files used by the entity recognizer, role classifier and entity resolver models.
+Refer to the :ref:`User Guide <userguide>` for more details about the organization and structure of the application root directory.
+The :ref:`User Guide <userguide>` also describes application 'blueprints' which provide pre-configured application directory structures for common conversational application use cases.

 For our simple example application, the root directory structure which implements our desired natural language model hierarchy is illustrated below.